The winding coastal road to Llogara Pass in Albania

 Tucked away within the Llogara National Park, the pass is 31.5 km (19.57 miles) long running from Dhërmi to Dukat i Ri.
 The pass connects the Dukat Valley in the north with the Albanian Riviera on the southern side.

-The experience of using this road is very impressive.
-The latter can be quite dangerous as the road is narrow at spots, high elevation means constant braking or frequent gear changes, tight turns and lack of barriers at some places.
-The typical Mediterranean coastal road that follows will prove very satisfying.
-However, don't be surprised to see old aged ladies in black carrying heavy loads of wood for the winter, people riding on donkeys, shepherds walking undisturbed with their flocks of sheep, or just cows chilling for the sake of it - all along the main road!
+The drive can be quite dangerous as the road is narrow at spots, high elevation means constant braking or frequent gear changes, tight turns and lack of barriers at some places.
+However, don't be surprised to see old aged ladies in black carrying heavy loads of wood for the winter, people riding on donkeys, shepherds walking undisturbed with their flocks of sheep, or just cows chilling for the sake of it - all along the main road.
 Once arriving at your destination, congratulate yourself for becoming a true Albanian driver!
-Starting from Konumi, the ascent is 22.8 km long.
-Over this distance, the elevation gain is 1013 heightmeters.
-The average percentage is 4.4 %.
+The road is very steep, hitting an 11% of maximum gradient through some of the ramps.